-The remote CD changer is located out of sight or beneath the center console beverage tray.
+The remote CD changer is located out of sight in the front overhead cabinet above the drivers compartment.
 The changer cartridge holds up to 10 compact discs for many hours of listening enjoyment.
 The CD changer is operated with a hand-held remote control unit, which transmits through the CD changer display face in the dash.
 The remote control unit is included in your Owner InfoCase.